The Partnership for Excellence

 The Partnership for Excellence (formerly the Ohio Partnership for Excellence) is a nonprofit organization that administers a state-level award program for performance excellence in Ohio, Indiana, and West Virginia.
-The award is based on the Baldrige Criteria for Performance Excellence, which are developed and maintained by the Baldrige Performance Excellence Program, a program of the National Institute of Standards and Technology (NIST).

 History

 The Ohio Partnership for Excellence was incorporated as a 501c(3) nonprofit organization in 1998 to provide state level Baldrige assessment services and resources for interested organizations.
 In 2011, it was renamed The Partnership for Excellence (TPE) to reflect regional expansion that includes the states of Indiana and West Virginia.

 The first award cycle was completed in 1999-2000.

 The first Executive Director of the Ohio Partnership for Excellence was Tom Casperson (1998 – 2001), followed by Michael DiMonte (2001), Casey Mackert (2003 – 2006), Boris Slogar (2007 – 2008), and Dr. Elaine Edgar (2008 – 2011).

 In 2011, Colonel Alfred C. Faber, Jr. was appointed to the position of President/CEO of The Partnership for Excellence.
 Dr. Margot Hoffman took on the role of President/CEO in 2014.